Location, location, location! It’s a familiar refrain in the real estate industry. Physical real estate, that is.

 - Concept-based terms.
 These are more-specific keywords that related directly to your bar or restaurant concept.
-Things like pizza chicago or dive bars near me.
+Things like "pizza chicago", "dive bars near me", and "best mexican appetizers."

 - Branded terms.
 Let’s say your business is named Taco Explosion.
 Branded terms would be taco explosion delivery, taco explosion menu, etc.

 Your keyword strategy should include all three.
 Here’s how to find them: